 There are a number of ways PFS candidates can satisfy this education requirement.
 They can enroll in professional development opportunities and complete five financial planning certificate programs administered by the AICPA.

-PFS candidates must have at least 3,000 hours of work experience under their belt.
+PFS candidates must have at least 3,000 hours of work experience or teaching in personal financial planning under their belt.
 This experience needs to be in one or more of the twelve Body of Knowledge categories.
+(Alternatively, an Experienced pathway is available to candidates who have 5 years of full-time work experience or 7,500 hours equivalent in personal financial planning.)

 The PFS exam is comprised of 160 multiple choice questions.
 Approximately half of them are based on case studies.
 These case studies are intended to test candidates’ analytical reasoning and ability to apply financial planning theory in comprehensively.